 Because loose cords can very quickly tangle around a child’s neck and cause strangulation, we advise consumers to check their window furnishings and fix all dangerous cords out of children’s reach.
 Parents and carers should keep their children away from all cords.

 The mandatory standard for internal blinds, curtains and window fittings (corded internal window coverings) was declared on 8 July 2010 and applies to relevant blinds, curtains and some fittings supplied after 30 December 2010.
 The mandatory standard for covering internal window coverings installation services was made on 28 March 2014.
 The regulation commences on 1 January 2015 - the new requirements do not apply until that date.
-This page includes information on hazards and how to comply with the national mandatory standard.
+This page includes information on hazards and how to comply with these national mandatory standards.